AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ### Add a Title Policy

-Add a new policy for Title components to allow content authors to choose the Underline style to apply to specific components.
+Let's add a policy for the Title components to allow content authors to choose the Underline style to apply to specific components.
 This is done using the Template Editor within AEM.

-1. Navigate to the **Article Page** template located at: [http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html](http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html)
+1. Navigate to the **Article Page** template from: [http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html](http://localhost:4502/editor.html/conf/wknd/settings/wcm/templates/article-page/structure.html)

 1. In **Structure** mode, in the main **Layout Container**, select the **Policy** icon next to the **Title** component listed under *Allowed Components*:

     ![Title Policy Configure](assets/style-system/article-template-title-policy-icon.png)

-1. Create a new policy for the Title component with the following values:
+1. Create a policy for the Title component with the following values:

     *Policy Title &#42;*: **WKND Title**